DVidal1205/AS-Quant/merged/README.md

 ## Paralellization

 1. AS-Quant now supports parallel processing to speed up the quantification process.
 Users can specify the number of **cores** to use for parallel processing with the **-c** flag.
-The default number of cores is the number of cores available on the machine.
+If no cores are specified, then the default is to run the code sequentially.
+Users can also use the MAX value to use all available cores on the machine.

 ## Change in Samtools

 Debian distributions have issues with easily configuring execution permissions for the samtools binary.
 To address this issue, I have installed the samtools binary to my system in the /usr/local/bin directory.
 To accomodate this change, I had to modify samtools_directory in the preprocess.py file to /usr/local/bin/samtools.
 This change will allow the program to run on Debian distributions without any issues.
-(Note: the version of samtools downloaded on my system is identical to the one in the repository)
+(Note: the version of samtools downloaded on my system is identical to the one in the repository.
+I am looking into a more permanent solution for this issue to add in the documentation.)

 # Installation